TooPlain/SimplyQR/README.md

 # TODO
 Sorted by Priority (High to Low)

-- Create a History View - work in progress
+- Fine Tune History View
 - Create a Settings View
-- Create a existing photo scan flow - done
+- Anaylze CodeScanner and see how it works under the hood so I can create my own impl
 - Implement a error handling/crashlytics
 - Maybe a update check